STELLA-LYE/tp/docs/DeveloperGuide.md

 #### Parsing user input

-1. The users user inputs the `editgroup` command and provides the `GROUP_NAME` of the group in which the TA user wants to add or edit using the new `TELEGRAM_LINK` provided.
+1. The users user inputs the `editgroup` command and provides the `GROUP_NAME` of the group in which the user wants to add or edit using the new `TELEGRAM_LINK` provided.

 2. The `TutorsContactsPro` then does preliminary processing to the input and creates a new `EditGroupCommandParser`.